WillBaldwin0/ACE1docs.jl/docs/src/IPFitting/Purpose.md

 Observations of the energy, forces and virial stresses of an atomic configuration can be used to train a model.
 Each scalar observable contributes one row to the linear system: An energy observation therefore contributes a single row, and the forces on all the of the N atoms in a configuration contribute 3N rows.

-Training configurations can also be distinguised from one another by setting the `configtype` field in the IPFitting `Dat` object.
+Training configurations can also be distinguised from one another by setting the `configtype` field in the IPFitting `Dat` object {link to Dat dfn. in source}.
 The least squares database recognises the config type of a configuration, which can be used to use different settings for different config types when fitting.

 # Solving the Linear System